holycrap872/ucls-ms-intro-to-cs/CourseMaterials/08_right_to_repair/00_abstraction_magic/lesson_plan.md

 ### Setup

 - Venn diagrams on pieces of paper
-- Catesian planes on pieces of paper
+- Cartesian planes on pieces of paper
 - Pencils

 ### Actual Lesson

 - Review
     - Last class we...
-- Going to pause programming for a while
 - Going to have a unit about how we use technology
     - Today going to discuss technology and magic
 - Repeat twice, once about technology, and once about magic
     - Stand up and find a partner who has the same shoe color